sherl0ck-/adthena-assignment/README.md

 or ```./PriceBasket Apples Milk Bread``` (might require you to do ```chmod +x PriceBasket```) will output as expected.
 Note that currency might show as e.g. GBP or £ depending on the system's locale

 ### Adding a new test case
 You can add a new row in scenarios within ShoppingCartTest.
-Currently, there isn't a way to bulk import test.
+If you want to run tests from command line, you will need to customize the setup in PriceBasket.scala.